-At the operational level, brain-inspired AI presents a number of potential benefits and risks.
-Among the possible benefits, brain-inspired AI has the potential to lead to more environmentally friendly systems because it may require less power than more traditional AI.
-Also, there is the possibility of more rapid optimization of systems that are more strongly constrained than traditional AI (i.e., with a more restricted space of solutions for optimization).
+Another possible benefit at the operational level is more rapid optimization of systems that are more strongly constrained than traditional AI (i.e., with a more restricted space of solutions for optimization).

-On the other hand, brain-inspired AI has a limited capacity to emulate the brain because it necessarily refers to a specific level of brain organization (e.g., cellular level) or to specific phenomena and mechanisms, ignoring or streamlining its relation to other lower or higher levels (e.g., molecular or synaptic level) or to other relevant phenomena and mechanisms.
-Also, brain activity is not independent from bodily influences (e.g., bodily activity seems to influence conscious perception (H.-D. Park & Tallon-Baudry, 2014) and confidence in subjective perception (Allen et al., 2016)), and the molecular environment and metabolism regulate these brain-body couplings (Haydon & Carmignoto, 2006; Jha & Morrison, 2018; Petit & Magistretti, 2016).
-This operational limitation raises the risk for developers and the general public of insufficient recognition of and flawed communication about the possibility of failure in fully emulating the brain.
-The fact that brain-inspired AI possibly fails to fully emulate the brain has ethical implications because there is a tendency, especially in lay people, to conceive the brain as paradigmatic (i.e., as a model of efficiency and effectiveness).
-It is possible that this view is projected onto brain-inspired AI if its above-mentioned limitation is not adequately recognized and communicated to the public.
-In other words, an ethical problem arising from the limited capacity of brain-inspired AI to emulate the brain is the lack of explicit and fair communication about this limitation.
-The tendency to assign human-like trustworthiness to Large Language Models (LLMs) like ChatGPT is an illustration of this risk.
+On the other hand, brain-inspired AI has a limited capacity to emulate the brain because it necessarily refers to a specific level of brain organization (e.g., cellular level) or to specific phenomena and mechanisms, ignoring or streamlining its relation to other lower or higher levels (e.g., molecular or network level, respectively) or to other relevant phenomena and mechanisms.
+Moreover, brain activity is not independent from bodily influences (e.g., bodily activity seems to influence conscious perception (Park and Tallon-Baudry 2014) and confidence in subjective perception (Allen et al. 2016), and the molecular environment and metabolism regulate these brain-body couplings (Haydon and Carmignoto 2006; Jha and Morrison 2018; Petit and Magistretti 2016).
+This operational limitation raises the risk of insufficient recognition of and flawed communication about the possibility of failure in fully emulating the brain.
+That brain-inspired AI possibly fails to fully emulate the brain has ethical implications because there is a tendency, especially in lay people, to conceive the Table 1Practical ethical issuespotentially arising from brain-inspired AI